sortecoevo/sortee/content/past.md

 You can find Conference Information Pack  [here ](https://docs.google.com/document/d/18TxM69XLGXUJKZFzN50FSjTb6wfctuyFhHc0NdRzbyE/edit)

-You can find video recordings of teh talks on [this OSF Meetings page](https://osf.io/meetings/SORTEE2021/)
+You can find video recordings of the talks on [this OSF Meetings page](https://osf.io/meetings/SORTEE2021/)

 &nbsp;
 &nbsp;